jpuritz/BIO_594/Exercises_ProbSets/Week05/Week_5_ProblemSet.md

 1. What is the probability that a particular allele has at least one copy in the next generation?
 The surprising answer quickly becomes independent of population size as *N* becomes larger.
 (Hint: Use one minus the probability that the allele has no copies in the next generation and this equation: $\lim\limits_{\varepsilon \to \infty}(1+\varepsilon*x)^\frac{1}{\varepsilon} = e^x$)

-2. A highly isolation colony of the month *Panaxia dominula* near Oxford, England has been instenstively studied by Ford and collaborators over the period of 1928-1968 (Ford and Sheppard 1969).
+2. A highly isolated colony of the month *Panaxia dominula* near Oxford, England has been instenstively studied by Ford and collaborators over the period of 1928-1968 (Ford and Sheppard 1969).
 This speices has one generation per year, and estimates of the population size were caried out yearly begnining in 1941.
 For the years 1950-1961, inclusive, estimates of the population size were:

 |Year| Individuals|
 |------|----------|